 - Impossible Item Drop: Enemies drop items they have no business even having on their person. (e.g., a Bat dropping a chainsaw.)

 - Money Multiplier: Another mechanic that increases the amount of items gained.

-- Organ Drops: they vanish and sometimes inexplicably drop their guts.
+- Organ Drops: Enemies drop parts of their anatomy.

 - Power-Up Magnet: It can attract dropped items, whether power ups, treasure, or other things.

-- Random Drop: where the items that are dropped are random, or some certain things only drop at a fixed chance.
+- Random Drop: The items that are dropped are random, or certain things only drop at a fixed chance.

 - Random Drop Booster: You get dropped items more frequently and/or of higher quality.